 If you're a working parent, chances are high you are nervous right about now.
 You are stressing over making it home in time to enjoy Halloween night with your kids.
 Any small obstacle to leaving your workplace at a decent hour becomes a giant source of frustration.

 Halloween is the make or break it night when it comes to expecting flexibility and understanding from the boss.
 If you miss out on trick or treating and you will be resentful for the rest of the year.
 I know because it has happened to me.

 As a news reporter, Halloween has always terrified me.
 What if a news story were to break out in the late afternoon?
 Would I get stuck tracking down sources and miss out on trekking through the neighborhood with my Thomas the Train or Indian Princess?

 A friend of mine, a high powered lawyer, told me she once cried all the way home at 9 p.m. on the Halloween night after getting stuck at the office with a partner who demanded she stay and work with him on a legal brief.
 She quit a few months later to go to a smaller, more family-friendly firm.
 This year, she took the day off, just to make sure she would be home at dusk.

 My two older kids are teens.
 They no longer want to go door to door in costume, especially with mommy trekking along.
 I now realize how little time we have to enjoy the trick or treat experience with our kids.
-I am thankful that I spend those Halloweens past with my kids --rather that at the office.
+I am thankful for those Halloweens past I spent trick or treating with my kids, rather that at work.

-For all you parents stuck at work tonight, you have my sympathy.
+For all you parents stuck at the office tonight, you have my sympathy.
 For all of you bosses, your behavior tonight toward working parents speaks volumes about how much you value them.
 Behave wisely.